vividcode/LiveWeather/Readme.md

 It consists of single screen, showing preconfigured number of cities whose weather data is fetched from API.

-Locations are not just limited to London / Helsinki.
-They can be preconfigured from [Locations.json](https://github.com/vividcode/LiveWeather/blob/main/Locations.json).
+Locations can be preconfigured from [Locations.json](https://github.com/vividcode/LiveWeather/blob/main/Locations.json).

 For iPad, the app shows up to 8 locations.
 For iPhone, 4 locations are shown.